 Best for smaller yards, electric hedge trimmers (sometimes called corded hedge trimmers) are the first option many homeowners consider.
 With prices usually below $100, they're very economical; they're also the smallest and lightest of the trimmer types, and very easy to maneuver overhead and in tight quarters.

-All three of the electric trimmers in this report are quiet -- all the better for endearing yourself to nearby neighbors, especially if you like to work in the yard early in the morning.
+All three of the electric hedge trimmers profiled in this report are quiet -- all the better for endearing yourself to nearby neighbors, especially if you like to work in the yard early in the morning.
 They're also backed by two-year warranties and offer very good durability when used for the light, occasional work they're designed for -- so deciding between models comes down to a question of features, weight and brand loyalty.

-If you don't want to spend a little extra for the Black & Decker HH2455's excellent features and capacity, both the Black & Decker TR117 and Toro 51490 are excellent alternatives.
+If you don't want to spend a little extra for the Black & Decker HH2455's features and capacity, both the Black & Decker TR117 and Toro 51490 are excellent alternatives.
 In fact, they're so similar that many users have divided into camps based simply on brand loyalty.

 If you prefer a handle that's in line with the axis of the trimmer, you should opt for the Black & Decker TR117; and if you'd rather have a loop handle that runs perpendicular to the trimmer's axis (and extends equally to both sides, so it's friendly for left-handed users), go for the Toro 51490.